-When an asset is disposed of the value of the asset in the Balance Sheet is written off to the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-Any receipts from disposals, net of costs of disposal, are also credited to the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
+When an asset is disposed of, the value of the asset in the Balance Sheet is written off to the Comprehensive Income and Expenditure Statement.
+Any receipts from disposals, net of costs of disposal, are also credited to the Comprehensive Income and Expenditure Statement.
 Costs associated with disposal can be funded from the associated capital receipt as long as they are less than 4% of the value of the proceeds.
 Any disposal costs over this level must therefore be funded by revenue.